9 lives & counting

 February 16, 2026

-On Christmas morning in 1982, my older brother Jason and I excitedly tore through the wrapping paper, uncovering the classic BB gun—the same one Ralphie nearly shot his eye out with in A Christmas Story.
-We were thrilled, but our excitement quickly hit a snag.
+Here's the content formatted for your blog post: --- On Christmas morning in 1982, my older brother Jason and I excitedly tore through the wrapping paper, uncovering the classic BB gun—the same one Ralphie nearly shot his eye out with in A Christmas Story.
+We were thrilled, but our excitement died the moment we saw the window.
 The Iowa winter raged outside, rendering our new toy useless in the biting wind and snow.
 Dad, always prepared, handed us another box.
-Inside was the solution: a BB gun trap—a steel box with a black front panel and bright red spinning…
+Inside was the solution: a BB gun…

 More